google-deepmind/chex/README.md

 ## Citing Chex

-This repository is part of the [DeepMind JAX Ecosystem], to cite Chex please use the [DeepMind JAX Ecosystem citation].
+This repository is part of the [DeepMind JAX Ecosystem]; to cite Chex, please use the [DeepMind JAX Ecosystem citation].

 [DeepMind JAX Ecosystem]: https://deepmind.com/blog/article/using-jax-to-accelerate-our-research "DeepMind JAX Ecosystem"